310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 [^6]: The tale of <a href="https://en.wikipedia.org/wiki/Ningyo" target="_blank">Yaobikuni</a>, about a girl who ate mermaid meat, and went on to live for 800 years.
 [^7]: 押しかけ女房, lit. a woman who intrudes a man’s home to live with him, regardless of his consent.
 It’s likely that Chiaki is making a joke out of what he’s doing.
 [^8]: In Japanese, he refers to him as <em>megane-kun</em> (眼鏡くん).
-[^9]: The literal translation is “you have a cute face, so I couldn’t tell,” but I added “boyish” for clarity of his joke.
 [^10]: Keito was about to refer to Chiaki with <em>kisama</em> (rude “you”), but quickly switches it to *kimi* to sound more friendly.